kshaffer/courses/theory1.md

 *Strict voice-leading in four parts* concepts (keyboard style), due at the end of Unit III (again, major and minor versions each count as their own concept for final-grade purposes):

 - **basso continuo** – realize (notate and perform—video) a figured bass line in four-part, *basso continuo* keyboard style.
 No partner.
 One realization in major, one in minor.
-- **melodic keyboard style** – realize (notate and perform—video) a figured bass line in four-part, *melodic* keyboard style.
-No partner.
-One realization in major, one in minor.

 *Theoretical thinking* objectives for the semester (each of the four count as a concept for final-grade purposes):